Over the past year or so I have come to learn that I have a never-ending line of postural dysfunctions that need correcting.

 The unilateral pillow squeeze is one such exercise.

 The idea here is to lie on your front with a block between your feet.
 Raise your feet in the air and squeeze your ankles together trying to compress the block together.
 Push harder on the side with the weak glute and focus on making that glute contract.

-Once the weak glute is firing you can move onto single leg glute exercises.
-There are many exercises that will work such as clamshells, donkey kicks, fire hydrants, abductor exercises, glute medius exercises, single leg lunges and single leg squats.
+Once the weak glute is firing you can move onto other single leg glute exercises.
+There are many exercises that will work such as clamshells, donkey kicks, fire hydrants, glute medius exercises, single leg lunges and single leg squats.